King's Road, Brighton (undivided back, September 1902 postmark)

-Major Brighton publisher of collotype postcards with a printing works at the junction of London Road and York Hill (the postal address was 54a London Road and 35 York Hill).
+Major Brighton publisher of collotype postcards with a printing works at the junction of London Road and York Hill (the postal address was 54a London Road and 35 York Hill or York Road).
 Many cards are labelled "Mezzotint Compy, York Hill, London Road" or "Mezzotint Co.
 York Road North.
 Brighton" (or words to this effect) either on the left of the pictures or on the backs, but some are anonymous, particularly late examples.
 The backs of most cards are characterised by decorative scrollwork placed under the title "POST CARD".
 Some backs with scrollwork are printed in red, others in brown or orange.
 The early cards generally have captions in a gothic font; later examples have more modern looking, non-gothic captions and a small badge or logo on the back of the card.

 Mezzotint began issuing cards in 1901 (see John Robards, "The Mezzotint Company.
 July 1997, Brighton Postcard Club Newsletter, No. 65) and soon enjoyed conspicuous success.
 It concentrated almost exclusively on collotypes, and some of its early output was of very high quality.
-Hand coloured versions of some cards were produced, which could be very attractive, but all too often were rather poorly done.
-It is rumoured that prisoners in Lewes Gaol were employed on this work.
-Mezzotint also published occasional real photographics, for example "The grave of William Black" (with no mention of its location), the 5th Royal Sussex Regiment Hassocks Camp in 1911, and a captionless card showing St Aubyn's School at Rottingdean (1913 postmark seen).
+Hand coloured versions of some cards were produced, which could be very attractive, but all too often were rather inexpertly done.
+A common fault, shared with many hand coloured cards marketed by rival publishers, was the addition of fake pink dawns or sunsets regardless of the direction in which the camera was pointed.
+It is rumoured that prisoners in Lewes Gaol were sometimes employed in colouring Mezzotint cards.

 Interesting reminders of former times are a view of the Church at Ditchling "from a photograph taken 50 years ago" and a view of the Old Chain Pier at Brighton, which was destroyed by a storm in December 1896.